 The installer will need to get to all of your property’s walls, including access to any garages, conservatories or lean-to sheds.
 It’s also a good idea to remove any delicate ornaments from shelves and mantelpieces, as drilling can cause vibrations.

-Once installed, cavity wall insulation should last the for the entire lifespan of your property.
 Make sure your installation is guaranteed for 25 years by the Cavity Insulation Guarantee Agency (CIGA).
 Always ask your installer if they are members of CIGA before you book them.

 Cavity Wall Insulation Cost

 The cost of your cavity wall insulation will depend on the material you use and the size of your property.
 For an average sized home, installation typically ranges between £370 and £475 .
 The most expensive insulating material is EPS beads, while blown mineral wool is normally the cheapest.